 Show your winter spirit with these sparkling French tips.
 The tips are on the thicker side, allowing for a more dramatic effect.
 To recreate this at home, you’ll need white nail polish as well as translucent or silver glitter.

 Use tape, stickers, or any other method to isolate the tips of your nails.
 Apply several coats of glitter to your tips and seal with a glossy top coat.
-If you want, pick an accent nail to cover with the white and glitter polish.
+If you want, pick an accent nail to cover with white and glitter polish.

 4. French-inspired Manicure with Subtle Sparkle